mvonballmo/CSharpHandbook/6_errorHandling.md

 * Only implement serialization for exceptions if you're going to use it.
 * If an exception must be able to work across network boundaries, then it must be serializable.
 * Do not cause exceptions during the construction of another exception (this sometimes happens when formatting custom messages) as this will subsume the original exception and cause confusion.

-## Throwing Exceptions

-* If a member cannot satisfy its post-condition (or, absent a post-condition, fulfill the promise implied in its name or specified in its documentation), it should throw an exception.
-* Use standard exceptions where possible.
-* Never throw `Exception`.
-Instead, use one of the standard .NET exceptions when possible.
-These include `InvalidOperationException`, `NotSupportedException`, `ArgumentException`, `ArgumentNullException` and `ArgumentOutOfRangeException`.
-* When using an `ArgumentException` or descendent thereof, make sure that the `ParamName` property is non-empty.
-* Your code should not explicitly or implicitly throw `NullReferenceException`, `System.AccessViolationException`, `System.InvalidCastException`, or `System.IndexOutOfRangeException` as these indicate implementation details and possible attack points in your code.
-These exceptions are to be avoided with pre-conditions and/or argument-checking and should never be documented or accepted as part of the contract of a method.
-* Do not throw `StackOverflowException` or `OutOfMemoryException`; these exceptions should only be thrown by the runtime.
-* Do not explicitly throw exceptions from `finally` blocks (implicit exceptions are fine).

 ### Wrapping Exceptions